 Army Surgeon-General George Sternberg on Typhoid Fever and the Spanish-American War

-At the onset of the Spanish-American War, America’s military planners were less concerned with typhoid fever than with yellow fever, Spain’s military forces, and most of the other major challenges they anticipated.
+At the onset of the Spanish-American War in 1898, America’s military planners were less concerned with typhoid fever than with yellow fever, Spain’s military forces, and most of the other major challenges they anticipated.
 Much of the typhoid-related optimism originated with Brigadier-General George M. Sternberg, a leading bacteriologist and Surgeon-General of the United States Army.
 On April 25, the day the Congress of the United States declared war on Spain, he issued a series of etiological explanations and sanitary recommendations in Surgeon-General’s Circular No. 1.

 The Circular noted that typhoid fever was contagious and identified specific means for its transmission.
 In accordance with the findings of pioneering typhoid-investigator William Budd, Sternberg emphasized the danger of polluted water and prescribed boiled or filtered supplies for troops who lacked a source pronounced pure by a medical officer.
 He urged their commanders, moreover, to avoid waterborne typhoid by selecting only those campsites possessing effective drainage.
 In subsequent guidelines Sternberg tutored medical officers on the supervision of water filtering, in devices the War Department issued on his recommendation, and water testing.